Huntsville Wills & Estates Attorneys

 “I get asked all the time, ‘Why can’t I just write my own will?’
 Our law firm charges a very reasonable rate to create a will or other estate planning documents.
-I have often run into situations where it ended up costing a client five or ten times that amount to correct a situation that wouldn’t have happened if they’d seen a lawyer in the first place.” — Johnston, Moore & Thompson estate planning attorney Cynthia Thompson
+I have often run into situations where it ended up costing a client five or ten times that amount to correct a situation that wouldn’t have happened if they’d seen a lawyer in the first place.” — Johnston, Moore & Weston estate planning attorney Cynthia Weston

 Our Estate Planning Services

 We write all the basic documents that every estate plan should include, after conducting thorough conversations with the client about their wishes.
 Common and important estate planning documents include:

 - Financial powers of attorney

 - Health care powers of attorney